 (Berlin) – 87 local women peacebuilders, humanitarian responders and human rights defenders convened in Berlin this week at the world’s second Global Women’s Forum for Peace and Humanitarian Action (GWF2023).

 Organized by the United Nations Women’s Peace and Humanitarian Fund (WPHF) — in partnership with Germany’s Federal Foreign Office (GFFO) — GWF2023 convened a bold and diverse group of civil society activists representing women-led and women’s rights civil society organizations from 29 countries across Africa, Latin America and the Caribbean, Asia and the Pacific, Europe, and the Arab States.
-These women leaders gathered in Berlin to exchange on their challenges and impacts, build new connections and solidarity, engage in capacity development and self-care, define their key priorities and to call on the international community to invest in their critical work in fragile settings.
+These women leaders gathered in Berlin to exchange on their challenges and impacts, build new connections and solidarity, engage in capacity development and self-care, define their key priorities, and call on the international community to invest in their critical work in fragile settings.

 “The women activists convening in Berlin this week are the most effective supporters of peace, stability and social cohesion,” said Heike Thiele, Director for Civilian Crisis Prevention and Stabilization at Germany’s Federal Foreign Office.
 “Germany is proud to host this event in collaboration with the United Nations Women’s Peace and Humanitarian Fund, and we could not wish for a better partner in our fight for women’s rights and women’s participation in fragile settings worldwide.”